Hiring a summer nanny? Payroll and taxes, handled.See how →

 Total Employer Taxes~$3,277

-In addition to your employer taxes, you'll withhold from your nanny's paycheck:
+In addition to the employer taxes above, you withhold from each paycheck:

 Social Security6.2%$2,480